NGEET/fates-tutorial/docs/source/docker_introduction.md

 This tutorial utilizes Docker to provide the user a simplified method of setting up the necessary software to run FATES on a user's local machine, such as a laptop.
 Typically, FATES development and usage is conducted on large high performance computing clusters or supercomputers to enable global simulations.
 However, FATES can also be run regionally and for specific sites, the latter of which is tractable on smaller machines.
 This tutorial will orient new users to the FATES terminology and usage through simulation of individual sites.

-Given that FATES must be run as one of many components within the context of a larger earth system model, it is necessary for the user to become familiar with this "host" model and the infrastructure that accompanies it.
-Setting up such a large "host" land model can be daunting given the number of required software libraries and packages that the model has as dependencies for building and running simulations.
+Given that FATES must be run as one of many components within the context of a larger earth system model, it is necessary for the user to become familiar with this "host" land model and the infrastructure that accompanies it.
+Setting up such a large host land model can be daunting given the number of required software libraries and packages that the model has as dependencies for building and running simulations.
 Such an effort is further complicated by the variety of operating and hardware systems that the model could be deployed upon.
 As such, we have developed this tutorial to be portable with the minimum amount of necessary setup as possible and to provide for portability to the greatest extent possible.
 This is accomplised by the use of software containers.

 ## Introduction to containerization